Brockhurst: Historic Georgian House in Guernsey (c.1740)

 Every effort was made to return Brockhurst to its 18th-century splendor - from repairing the roof and structure to meticulously restoring interior details like moldings, panelled walls, and even installing historically-inspired lighting and fireplaces.
 The result, unveiled in October 2015, was Brockhurst reborn: a shining example of heritage conservation in Guernsey.

 The house was opened for public tours during "Open Days" in late 2015, giving locals a rare glimpse inside this once-private gem in Guernsey.
 Many were awed by the four-story Georgian staircase, the gracious reception rooms, and the seamless blend of modern comforts with historical authenticity.
+The approach reveals a stately façade, masterfully designed to impress at every glance.

 Brockhurst Guernsey: Legacy & Future